Niketkumardheeryan/ML-CaPsule/Sentiment-Analysis/README.md

-#  Sentiment-Analysis-Major-Project : Using ML model and then Hosting on Heroku and Streamlit:https://sentanalyser.herokuapp.com/
+##  Sentiment-Analysis-Major-Project : Using ML model and then Hosting on Heroku and Streamlit:https://sentanalyser.herokuapp.com/ *(Note: Heroku free tier was discontinued in Nov 2022 — this deployment may no longer be active.
+See the source code to deploy on an alternative platform like Streamlit Cloud, Railway, or Render.)*

 This is a real world project on Sentiment Analysis which takes in text input from the user and predicts if the sentiment of the text is positive or negative.